Her inspiration, ideas and tireless hard work has a huge impact on people’s lives in the slums

 Now, 31 years later, Dr Martin is an influential figure in the field of slum development and Asha’s programmes are benefiting more than 900,000 people in around 100 slum colonies of Delhi.
 Dr Martin’s early model of urban health has developed to meet the changing needs of slum communities and achieves consistently impressive results.
 The slum housing model that Dr Martin developed in the 1990s has been widely praised and accompanied innovative work in women’s empowerment and primary and secondary education.
 That was followed by a highly successful financial inclusion scheme devised in partnership with the Ministry of Finance, Government of India, and most recently, Dr Martin’s groundbreaking work to improve slum children’s access to higher education has seen an astonishing result.

 In 2002, Dr Martin’s achievements were recognised by the Indian Government when she was awarded the Padma Shri, one of India’s highest civilian awards, by Mr K R Narayanan, the President of India.
-Dr Martin has worked with Hon Mr P Chidambaram, India’s Home Minister and earlier the Finance Minister, to increase financial inclusion for slum dwellers, and Mr Chidambaram has also taken a keen interest in the progress of Asha’s higher education initiative.
+Dr Martin has worked with senior government officials to increase financial inclusion for slum dwellers, and they have also taken a keen interest in the progress of Asha’s higher education initiative.
 The Chief Minister of Delhi has shown support for Dr Martin’s work on many occasions, as has the Slum Commissioner of Delhi.
 Both state and national slum policies have been influenced by Asha’s work, and Dr Martin’s assistance has recently been sought by Hon Mr Kapil Sibal, India’s Minister for Human Resources and Development.
 In addition to Asha’s work being awarded Best Practice by UN-Habitat, it has also been praised, studied and replicated by organisations in many countries.

 Dr Martin’s work is supported by formal and registered Friends of Asha societies in Great Britain, Ireland, Australia and the USA.
-In addition, funding agencies such as Tearfund New Zealand, Tear Netherlands and ICCO Netherlands support Asha’s work, alongside international governmental agencies such as Irish Aid, NZ Aid, the Japanese government’s GGP programme and AusAid.
+In addition, funding agencies such as in New Zealand and The Netherlands support Asha’s work, alongside international governmental agencies such as Irish Aid, NZ Aid, the Japanese government’s GGP programme and AusAid.

 Numerous overseas visitors have visited Asha and accompanied Dr Martin on slum visits where they saw firsthand the improvements in the health, empowerment and financial status of people in Asha project areas.
 These visitors have included Australia’s Prime Minister, Ms Julia Gillard, the Governor General of New Zealand, Mr Anand Satyanand, and the First Lady of Japan, Mrs Miyuki Hatoyama, as well as Cabinet Ministers from Ireland, the UK, Japan, New Zealand and Australia.